 number is the number of stored iterations used by the mixer.
-Default: 8 n_max_pulay may be a way to get a given calculation below the most difficult memory barriers.
+Default: 8

 A larger number of stored iterations can sometimes lead to a stabilization of the mixing process.
 Choosing number too large (e.g., 20 and above), though, may destabilize the Pulay matrix, which can become near-singular.